Shopping cart

 Effigy Spotted Duck

-This piece is a miniature reproduction of a Mesa Verde Black-on-White bird effigy housed in the Chapin Mesa Archaeological Museum in Mesa Verde National Park.
 The name has been applied to these Ancient Puebloan jars because of their bird-like form.
 Some bear a striking resemblance to certain kinds of birds, such as ducks and doves.
 The function of these vessels is still unknown.
+Handcrafted by Durango, Colorado artist Anna Ford.
+4" x 2.75" x 2".

 Kiva Jar

-This miniature kiva jar, was inspired by a Mesa Verde Black-on-White pot housed in the Mesa Verde Chapin Mesa Archaeological Museum.
 It is believed that Ancient Puebloans used kiva jars to store special materials such as planting seeds, weaving and ritual supplies.
+3.5" x 2"

 Ladle Horny Toad